nazunalika/nazunalika/README.md

 though these days would be:

 * Ansible stuff
-* My own FreeIPA adventures
+* FreeIPA adventures
-* My own Fedora system when it misbehaves
+* My Fedora system when it misbehaves
-* Some uzdoom builds (when they have releases)
+* uzdoom builds for Fedora and Enterprise Linux (when it works)
-* Maintaining some python and powershell scripts, Windows images (for my own sanity)
+* Script maintenance (python, powershell)
 * Light maintaining of [a wiki](https://linuxguideandhints.com/) with some Enterprise Linux and Fedora stuff

 ## What do you do in your free time?

-I work on my music or I go to one of my few go-to games at my disposal, such as StarCraft, Guilty Gear Strive, uzdoom, and Overwatch.
+I work on my music, photography, or I go to one of my few games at my disposal, such as StarCraft, Guilty Gear Strive, uzdoom, and Overwatch.
 If you would like to play StarCraft (brood war/remastered) or Guilty Gear Strive, I am always open!
 You can find me on the US East region parks where most players congregate.